 In addition, Otis continues to engage with external resources like RBA to help inform and strengthen our Program, including ways to measure its effectiveness.
 The organization offer tools, training and opportunities for knowledge sharing that support our Program development and help us understand its effectiveness.

 APPROVAL PROCESS FOR THIS STATEMENT

-Required by the Modern Slavery Act 2028 (Cth): This Statement has been reviewed and approved by the board of directors of Otis Elevator Company Pty Ltd.
+Pursuant to section (4)(b)(i) of the Act - This Statement has been reviewed and approved by the board of directors of Otis Canada Inc.